personaelit/personaelit.github.io/drafts/Volleyball-For-Software-Teams.md

 > Customer collaboration over contract negotiation
 > Responding to change over following a plan

-In my mind, three of the four tennents, are about communication.
+In my mind, three of the four principles, are about communication.
 Value people over process.
 Collaborate with customers.
 Responding to change.

 All of those require clear communication.